Harrix/harrix-pylib/docs/funcs_md.md

 def generate_short_note_toc_with_links(filename: Path | str) -> str
 ```

-Generate a separate markdown file with only the Table of Contents (TOC) from a given Markdown file.
+Generate a separate Markdown file with only the Table of Contents (TOC) from a given Markdown file.

 This function reads a Markdown file, processes its content to create a TOC, and writes
 a new file with the ".short.g.md" extension containing only the TOC.